nsfm/wit-rov/README.md

 ##Opcode Dictionary:

 Commands are sent in up to six byte (char) groups, delimited by the newline char ('\n').
 The first byte represents a function, the remaining are arguments.
 Pad single digit integers with leading 0s if the specific command expects multiple digits.
-If you send more than 6 bytes, you will be disconnected.
+If you send more than 6 bytes without a newline, you will be disconnected.
 ```
 Digital Write:
 dXXY\n